catseye/Robin/README.markdown

   from modules qualified by default, and have something to turn this off.
   Possibly support "only" and "hiding" qualifiers.

+* Change the format of environments to allow the inclusion of an alist on each binding which may hold *metadata* for that binding.
+I suspect this will serve as the groundwork for Robin's approach to static analysis: static analysis is abstract interpretation, and abstract interpretation is interpretation, simply over a different value domain (types, or what have you.)

 ### Standard Modules ###

+* In the `concurrency` module, finalize the semantics for exception and final-result and unknown-tag reply messages, particularly during `call` and `respond`.

 * Establish (and enforce) conventions listed in the Style document.